Johnstx/DevOps_Projects/Project1/Project_1.md

 Documentation for AWS LAMP STACK implementation
-This Project shows how to implement LAMP (Linux, Apache, MYSQL, PHP) technology on AWS
+This Projec shows how to implement LAMP (Linux, Apache, MYSQL, PHP) technology on AWS.

 Requirements for this project include an AWS account and a virtual server running on Ubuntu OS

-Before launching the Ubuntu, install some pre-requisites **OpenSSH**, [Install OpenSSH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=powershell#tabpanel_1_powershell) on your local machine that authenticates connection from your local device to the virtual server
+Before launching the Ubuntu, install some pre-requisites **OpenSSH**, [Install OpenSSH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=powershell#tabpanel_1_powershell) on your local machine that authenticates connection from your local device to the virtual server.
 Launch the Ubuntu virtual server on AWS and update it

 to Update, run **sudo apt update**